 To top it off, there is a major caveat for LATCH installation for this seat: when using LATCH, the top weight limits are 35 lbs. (rear facing) and 40 lbs. forward-facing (these limits are for vehicles made after 2014).
 That means you’ll have to switch to a seat-belt install to hit the higher stated rates—and the seat belt installation can be a challenge, say our readers.

 One reason for the ease of use ratings for these seats: the numerous installation options and features of these seats can take a while to learn.

-On the plus side, the Insurance Institute for Highway Safety rates the Radio (R100, R120 and RXT) to be a “best bet” in booster mode.
+On the plus side, the Insurance Institute for Highway Safety rates the Radian (R100, R120 and RXT) to be a “best bet” in booster mode.

 Bottom line: these seats are best for folks who need a seat to fit a super-size baby—or need to put three seats across in a back seat.
 There are few (no?) other seats on the market that are as narrow (in the base) as the Radians.
 Yet the steep learning curve for this seat with all its various features and installation nuances will require patience.
 Rating: B-